QubitProducts/qubit-cli/README.md

   xp listening on port 41337
   synced!
 ```

+## xp up

+once your local experience is connected/configured with the correct metadata

+you can type ``` xp up ``` to save your changes to push your changes up to the platform

+## xp down

+once your local experience is connected/configured with the correct metadata

+you can type ``` xp down ``` to pull down the experience from the platform

-## templates
+## xp scaffold

-### creating a template
 xp allows you to create, publish and share experience templates

-An xp template is a javascript commonjs module with a folder called template in it
+any commonjs module containing a folder called template can be used by xp to scaffold a new project

-See the example-template folder in this project for an example template
+creating a template:
 ```
 mkdir my-experience-template
 cd my-experience-template